Skip to main content

 The cost of All-on-4 treatment varies significantly based on your individual case and the components needed.
 Your total investment depends on several key factors that we’ll outline below.
 Rather than a one-size-fits-all price, each patient receives a detailed, itemized quote after a comprehensive exam and imaging.

-• Implant surgical placement - insertion of four titanium posts into the jawbone
+• Implant surgical placement - insertion of four titanium posts into the jawbone, performed by the oral surgeon or periodontist handling your surgical phase

 • Initial prosthetics - a temporary restoration worn during osseointegration (typically 3 to 6 months)

-• Final restoration - the permanent prosthetic arch of teeth
+• Final restoration - the permanent prosthetic arch of teeth, designed and seated by Dr. Bonin

-• Bone grafting (if needed) - required if bone volume is insufficient for implant placement
+• Bone grafting (if needed) - performed by the surgical specialist when bone volume is insufficient for implant placement

-• Imaging and diagnostics - CT scans and 3D treatment planning
+• Imaging and diagnostics - CBCT scans and 3D treatment planning, completed at our Windsor office

 • Abutments and fixtures - connecting components between implants and teeth